RAIN: Your Language Models Can Align Themselves without Finetuning: Rewindable Auto-regressive INference (RAIN)

-\textbf{Forward process.} To improve the efficiency of the search, the search direction is determined using the previously recorded average value $v$ and visit count $n$.
+\textbf{Inner loop: Forward step.} Initially, we engage in heuristic simulation for forward exploration, differing from the ``generate-evaluate-regenerate'' loop.
+To improve the efficiency of the search, the search direction is determined using the previously recorded value $v$ and visit count $n$.
 While token sets with higher values warrant further exploration, focusing solely on high-value token sets could overlook other token sets that could yield superior text, potentially leading to a local optimum.
-Therefore, the search direction should consider both exploitation and exploration, that is, favoring token sets with higher value and fewer explorations.
-Specifically, starting from the root node, we select the next token set based on the formula:
+Hence, the search direction should consider both exploitation and exploration, that is, favoring token sets with higher value and fewer explorations.
+Specifically, commencing from the root node and referencing the PUCT algorithm~\citep{rosin2011multi}, we select the next token set based on the formula:

-where $c>0$ is a regularization hyper-parameter balancing exploitation and exploration, $v(Y_{i:j};Y_{i-1})$ reflects the value of a token set in this context, and $u(Y_{i:j};Y_{i-1})$ indicates the extent to which a token set has been explored.
-The definition of $u(Y_{i:j};Y_{i-1})$ is as follows:
+where $c\ge 0$ is a regularization hyper-parameter balancing exploitation and exploration, $v(X_{i:j};X_{1:i-1})$ reflects the value of a token set in this context, and $u(X_{i:j};X_{1:i-1})$ indicates the extent to which a token set has been explored.
+The definition of $u(X_{i:j};X_{1:i-1})$ is as follows: